Codecademy/docs/content/swiftui/concepts/search/search.md

 Here are a few of the `placement` property types:

-- `.automatic` places the search box will be automatically, this is the default value.
+- `.automatic` places the search box automatically, this is the default value.
 - `.sidebar` places the search box in the sidebar.
 - `.toolbar` places the search box in the toolbar.